karmab/kcli/docs/index.md

 If accessing behind a proxy, be sure to set *HTTPS_PROXY* environment variable to `http://your_proxy:your_port`

-To use this provider with kcli rpm, you'll need to install (from pip):
+To use this provider, you'll need to install (from pip):

 ```
 pip3 install google-api-python-client google-auth-httplib2 google-cloud-dns